 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Palliative care — originally developed to help cancer patients — is now used to help people suffering from a wide range of diseases, including heart failure.
+Palliative care — originally developed to help cancer patients — is now used to help people living with a wide range of diseases, including heart failure.
 Research shows that palliative care can even extend life.

-Similarly, any patient entering the final phase of life can receive hospice care wherever they are located, whether in their home, nursing facilities or even specialized hospice facilities.
+Similarly, any person entering the final phase of life can receive hospice care wherever they are located, whether in their home, nursing facilities or even specialized hospice facilities.